|

-What are POWER PHRASES?
+What are Power Phrases?

-A power phrase is saying something in a short but sweet way, sprinkled with key words that will deeply impact the clients thinking.
-I have included a few examples so that you will get the feel of what power phrases are like to help you in your insurance sales career.
-So let’s take a look at some examples:
+I have included a few examples on this page so that you will get the feel of what power phrases are like to help you in your insurance sales career.

 Example # 1: